Figure

 The Cooper pair box suffered from extreme sensitivity to charge noise, limiting to nanoseconds away from the charge degeneracy point.
 Active feedback to maintain was impractical at scale.
 The transmon eliminates this problem by operating in a regime where the transition frequency is essentially flat as a function of , enabling “set and forget” operation with coherence limited by other mechanisms (dielectric loss, quasiparticles, radiation).

-• Dispersive readout via circuit QED provides QND measurement with high fidelity.
+• Demonstrated dispersive readout via circuit QED

 Key Metrics